polyseam/platform-engineering/docs/cndi/README.md

-Developers can use CNDI to quickly provision **production-ready** Kubernetes clusters _and_ deploy popular services on them (like databases, analytics, or CI/CD tools) using a single unified configuration.
+Developers can use CNDI to quickly provision **production-ready** Kubernetes clusters _and_ deploy popular services on them (like databases, analytics, or CI/CD tools) using a single unified configuration file.
 Everything is managed as code in a single Git repository for auditability and reproducibility.
 You can even create your own custom Templates, turning CNDI into a platform engineering powerhouse.

 If you like what you see, please check us out at